Rare white sea turtle found on South Carolina beach

 KIAWAH ISLAND, S.C.
 (AP) — Volunteers checking sea turtle nests on a South Carolina beach came upon a rare sight: a white sea turtle hatchling crawling across the sand.

-A conservation group says such animals typically have a hard time surviving because of a lack of camouflage.
+The Olive Ridley Project,a sea turtle conservation group, says sea turtles with leucism typically have a hard time surviving because of a lack of camouflage.